 Lake Harriet Campground sits on the eastern shores of crystal clear Lake Harriet.
 It is located between the Oak Grove Fork of the Clackamas River, which flows into the lake, and the nearby forest highway.
 It is a great location for camping, fishing and boating.

 The campground offers eight single-family campsites for tent and RV camping.
 Each site is equipped with tables and campfire rings with grills.
 Accessible vault toilets and drinking water are provided.
-A host is available on-site and firewood is available for purchase at the campground.

-Parking: Please check your site's driveway length—this may limit the number of vehicles and size of RV at your site.
+Parking: There is a $10 fee per day for each extra vehicle.
+One vehicle is included with single campsite, two with a double site.
+Please check your site's driveway length.
+This may limit the number and size of vehicles at your site.

 Maximum Occupancy: Standard Sites = 6 persons.